The process for publishing an RFC begins when an Internet-Draft is approved by one of the publication streams:

 Sometimes groups of documents are managed together as a cluster.
 This can be for two reasons:

-Once a document is approved and submitted for publication, control is handed over to the professional editors of the RFC Publication Center (RPC) and the document moved into EDIT
+Once a document is approved and submitted for publication, control is handed over to the professional editors of the RFC Publication Center (RPC).
+They start by sending the authors an intake form to gather information significant to the editing process.
+Then they put the document through an extensive editing process with multiple stages.

 If the document is not already in RFCXML, it is converted into RFCXML.
 The RFCXML is examined and may be restructured to ensure consistency and readability.
 The editors perform the following updates: